 9- After finger detangling a section that’s been soaked in my rinsing conditioner, I chase that finger detangled section with my large seamless comb to remove any remaining shed hairs.
 I then clip up the section and proceed to the next until all of my hair is detangled.

 The way I detangle hasn’t changed that much.
 Finger detangling and using a seamless wide tooth comb is the best detangling routine I’ve found to date.
 What’s changed most about my detangling regimen is when I do it.
 We’ll come back to that but here are some points to highlight:

 - Seamless combs are pricey but they are so much better for your hair as they greatly prevent your hair from snagging on a seam.
 You still have to be careful working with fine hair but I’ve found that I get no breakage when using my seamless comb.

 - It’s best to make sure that you remove all shed hair to prevent premature tangling during the week.

 Now about when I detangle.
 I used to finger detangle when applying my pre-poo.
 Then, I’d detangle some more in the shower.
 That was counter-productive so while I smooth my pre-poo into my hair, I leave the detangling for my final step before styling.

 RECOMMENDED Detangling Conditioners

-When it comes to detangling, the slip factor is the numero uno priority.
+When it comes to detangling fine hair, the slip factor is the numero uno priority.
 Without slip, the conditioner is useless.
 That’s because while you’re detangling, you want it to be done with ease.
 No snagging.
 No tugging.
 That goes for if you are using your fingers, a wide tooth comb or both.

 The conditioner you use for rinsing/detangling shouldn’t be all that pricey.
 That’s because you’ll be using LOTS of it and don’t want to go broke.
 I now only use one brand of rinsing conditioner (the last one on the list) but there are others I recommend that have great slip: